 Sooner or later the reality will become apparent, and the discouragement and the frustration and the shame will set in.
 And once that happens, the psychological roadblocks make problems exponentially more difficult to remedy.
 I think everyone would agree that it’s better to focus on preventing them in the first place.

 Let me close by emphasizing that reading is also an intensely personal issue for me.
-Throughout my childhood, books were my key to the world, and I have remained an avid consumer of words ever since.
+Throughout my childhood, books were my key to the world, and I have remained a ravenous imbiber of words ever since.
 It seems to me brutally unfair that anyone should be denied that kind of experience because of romanticized adult notions about education.
 If I can help prevent that from happening on even a very small scale, I’ll consider this site a success.